Preciso-GR/preciso-supply-chain-agent/README.md

 The browser keeps the local conversation and the latest untouched model output in local storage.
 Relationships are never ingested until they are explicitly accepted in the review list and pass PRECISO's strict supply-chain validation.
 Authentication and multi-user durable sessions are intentionally outside this prototype.
-The labelled synthetic fixture remains available when no Claude key is configured.
+The UI no longer preloads a synthetic Northbridge fixture;
+analysts start from their own documents and the configured PRECISO MCP workspace.

 ## Development setup